Newton Rigg College: History

 The Cumberland and Westmorland Farm School was founded in 1896 by Henry Charles Howard, of Greystoke Castle, MP for Penrith.
 Local business leaders involved in the committee which led to its foundation included builder George Henry Pattinson JP, OBE, engineer Gilbert Gilkes and paper-maker James Cropper.
 Newton Rigg farm, between Newton Reigny and Penrith, was bought to be the school's premises.
 Initially the school offered dairying courses for girls in summer, and farming courses for boys in the winter when they had less farm work and could be spared.

-In 1967 the school was renamed the Cumberland and Westmorland College of Agriculture.
+In 1967 the school was renamed the Cumberland and Westmorland College of Agriculture and Forestry and home to the newly established National School of Forestry.
 The college became part of the University of Central Lancashire in 1998.
 Its website 1998 uses the name "Newton Rigg College" with the strapline "The Centre for Learning in the Heart of Cumbria" and has a logo showing an image of a green cultivated field with hills and mountains in the background; it is described as a "partner college" of the University of Central Lancashire.
 Its mission statement at that date was "To strive for excellence in the provision of high quality education and training on a sound economic basis, with the main sphere of operation being the rural economy and land based industries."

 Newton Rigg was transferred to the new University of Cumbria in 2007.
 In 2011 it became part of Askham Bryan College, an agricultural college based near York.